GSD6338/XmasTree/README.md

 4. If you stop a sequence and want to turn off the tree, run `$ sudo python3 flush.py`
 5. If you need to fine calibrate the tree, you can turn on specific lights by ID running `$ sudo python3 turnon.py 0 99 199 299 399 499`.

+## Contributions

+This repo is just a snapshot of the work we did in the Fall 2021 edition of the GSD-6338 course.
+Unfortunately, we do not have the resources to maintain, manage or extend it beyond what is available.
+If you want to ask questions, discuss standards, contribute new code, features and add new sexy goodness, please refer to [Matt's repo](https://github.com/standupmaths/xmastree2021) or start your own fork.
+Crediting is always welcome, thank you!

 # Credits